Hogwarts School of Prayer and Miracles

-Hogwarts School of Prayer and Miracles is a Harry Potter-based fan fiction, serially published on FanFiction.Net by Grace Anne Parsons under the username proudhousewife.
+Hogwarts School of Prayer and Miracles is a Harry Potter-based fan fiction, serially published on FanFiction.Net by Grace Ann Parsons under the username proudhousewife.
 The fan fiction rewrites the Harry Potter series as an Evangelical version and replaces magic with prayer and religious phenomena.
 The fanfiction went viral because of its extreme religious overtones and unpolished writing style, and subsequently became the target of online criticism and analysis.

 Synopsis

 Hogwarts School of Prayer and Miracles recasts Harry Potter as an American orphan raised by his atheistic, career-driven Aunt Petunia and meek Uncle Vernon Dursley.
 Harry is converted to Christianity when Hagrid, an Evangelical missionary, knocks on the Dursleys' door and proselytizes.
-He attends Hogwarts School of Prayer and Miracles where he learns how to use prayer as incantations from Headmaster Albus Dumbledore, and meets Dumbledore's wife Minerva and daughter Hermione.
+He attends Hogwarts School of Prayer and Miracles, where he learns how to use prayer as incantations from Headmaster Albus Dumbledore and meets Dumbledore's wife Minerva and daughter Hermione.
 The story is interspersed with moral lessons and the author's interpretation of certain Biblical verses.
-The students at Hogwarts are divided into four "Hats" based loosely on real-world Christian denominations.
+The students at Hogwarts are divided into four "hats" (Gryffindor, Slytherin, Hufflepuff and Ravenclaw) based loosely on real-world Christian denominations (Evangelical Christianity, Catholicism, "lukewarm" Christianity and an "extremist" Christianity).
+As the plot advances, Harry and his friends uncover the evil plans of atheist Tom Riddle (best known by his Reddit username "u/voldemort"), a figure who appears to be lobbying to make Christianity illegal.